 Do not drain the battery as fast as you can!
 This will not help the calibration.
 Use the Mac under a light/moderate load while the battery is discharging.
 When you get close to the percentage your battery typically drops power, use a light load only.

-For example in my case MacBook pro drops power when the battery is at around 25%, so when I reach 35% I lighten the system load.
-When I get to 30%, I dim the display, turn off keyboard backlight and maybe only play some iTunes music.
-When I reach 25% I dim the display to it’s lowest setting and just let the Mac sit.
-At this point it’s a game and you do whatever you can do to keep the Mac on as long as possible.
+For example, in my case, MacBook Pro drops power when the battery is at around 25%, so when I reach 35% I lighten the system load.
+When I get to 30%, I dim the display, turn off the keyboard backlight and maybe only play some iTunes music.
+When I reach 25% I dim the display to its lowest setting and just let the Mac sit.
+At this point, it’s a game and you do whatever you can do to keep the Mac on as long as possible.

 - Your Mac shuts down or goes to sleep.